skeetskeet/theden/README.md

 I will be adding all my work from dayz here.

 As well as misc.
-PHP and javascript work.
+C++, PHP, and javascript